Nawaz allowed Musharraf to leave country: Zardari

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

+He said that the Pakistan People’s Party (PPP) did not stand with the establishment but with Pakistan.

-“Nawaz Sharif should make it clear with whom he was standing, either with Pakistan or any other outside force,” he said while addressing a press conference at the Zardari House on Friday along with Opposition Leader in the Senate Sherry Rehman, PPP Secretary General Syed Nayyer Hussain Bokhari, PPP President Central Punjab Qamar Zaman Kaira and PPPP Secretary General Farhatullah Babar.
+“Nawaz Sharif should make it clear with whom he was standing either with Pakistan or any other outside force,” he said while addressing a press conference at Zardari House on Friday along with Opposition Leader in the Senate Sherry Rehman, PPP Secretary General Syed Nayyer Hussain Bokhari, PPP President Central Punjab Qamar Zaman Kaira, PPPP Secretary General Farhatullah Babar.

-The press conference was basically on Fata reforms bill as he termed it a stepping stone towards further progress and observed that the entire parliament deserved appreciation for the historic move.
+The press conference which was basically on Fata reforms bill as he termed it a stepping stone towards further progress and observed that the entire Parliament deserved appreciation for the historic move.

+The former president said that Nawaz Sharif used to playing a double games.

 In reply to another question regarding Nawaz Sharif’s remarks that Asif Ali Zardari came to him for indemnity to General Musharraf in 2008, Zardari said why he should have asked Nawaz Sharif for the indemnity to Musharraf and if he had gone to Nawaz Sharif, he should have asked him other things.
 “I had forced the dictator to leave the presidency,” he said.